top of page

 Snow-capped mountains under a cloudy sky, reflected in a calm lake.
 Dense green forest at the base.
 Moody and serene atmosphere.
 Part of the Wild Dirt Field Guide National Park Travel Guide Features

-Glacier Bay National Park is a spectacle of pure Alaskan drama: colossal tidewater glaciers dramatically calving into icy fjords, majestic humpback whales breaching, and adorable sea otters gracefully floating among icebergs.
-This UNESCO World Heritage Site, accessible only by boat or plane, offers unique experiences that are a highlight for both cruise ships and adventurous paddlers.
+Glacier Bay National Park is a spectacle of pure Alaskan drama.
+Here, colossal tidewater glaciers calve dramatically into icy fjords, while majestic humpback whales breach the surface.
+Adorable sea otters gracefully float among the icebergs, creating a scene that feels almost surreal.
+This UNESCO World Heritage Site, accessible only by boat or plane, offers unique experiences that captivate both cruise ship passengers and adventurous paddlers alike.
 The sheer scale of the glaciers and the chance to witness these majestic creatures in their natural habitat make Glacier Bay a must-visit for any nature enthusiast.

 Glacier Bay is nature in motion, icebergs crashing, whales rising, and fjords echoing with the sound of a wild, frozen cathedral.

 Getting to Glacier Bay is easier than you might think.
-Although there are no roads leading directly into the park, the central hub is the small town of Gustavus, which is easily accessible by plane from Juneau or by seasonal ferry service.
-Once there, Bartlett Cove serves as the park's base, making it a convenient starting point for your Glacier Bay adventure.
+Although there are no roads leading directly into the park, the small town of Gustavus serves as the central hub.
+This charming town is easily accessible by plane from Juneau or via seasonal ferry service.
+Once you arrive, Bartlett Cove becomes your gateway, making it a convenient starting point for your Glacier Bay adventure.

 • Nearest Airport: Gustavus (GST, flights from Juneau)